-Our directors and staff have significant experience in dealing with small and medium sized country estates, and where appropriate use trusts as an efficient method of tax planning and asset protection.
+The team at Davisons have significant experience in dealing with a variety of different sized country estates, and where appropriate we will work with you to help you understand if the use of trusts as an efficient method of asset protection will work for you and your situation.

-We are continually providing advice to a number of clients who are looking to diversify away from farming to increase income without jeopardising the capital taxes reliefs previously available on the assets held.
+We are continually providing advice to a number of different customers who are looking to diversify away from farming, so they can increase income without jeopardising the capital taxes reliefs previously available on the assets and land held.

-We are members of NFU Professional, and the ICAEW agricultural division, and have qualified chartered tax advisers within our staff.
-We have been successful in winning cases against the capital taxes office involving agriculture and land and have a wide experience and knowledge of probate work.
+Davisons are members of NFU Professional, and the ICAEW agricultural division, and have a number of qualified chartered tax advisers within our team.
+We have also been successful in winning cases against the capital taxes office involving agriculture and land.

 We have an in depth experience of dealing with a wide variety of business structures including the usual sole traders, limited companies, partnerships and limited liability partnerships, together with share farming arrangements, trusts and joint ventures.